tdammers/DC3-neo/README.markdown

 Starting out with Helijah's model and some instruments from fgdata; to be either refined or replaced eventually.

+Some mild improvements have been made to the exterior model:

+- A higher-resolution version of the bumpmap
+- Tweaked materials, effects & shaders to look better with ALS

+To do:

+- Improve interior, especially the flight deck.
+- Redo UV mapping
+- Add more details on exterior model (e.g. door hinges)
+- Reinstate liveries
+- Figure out HDR vs. ALS (automatic selection)
+- PBR liveries (with metalness & roughness textures etc.)

 ### FDM

-- Aerodynamics: crude starting point generated with Aeromatic++, and tweaked a bit to be flyable.
-Needs work.
+- Aerodynamics: generated a crude starting point with Aeromatic++, and tweaked it to fly realistically and match performance specs.
+Effects currently
+  modeled:
+  - Adverse yaw
+  - Propwash
+  - Backfiring torque effects
+  - Cowl flap drag
+  - Flaps
+  - Landing gear drag
+  Not modeled yet (but planned at some point):
+  - Stall hysteresis
+  - Reduced rudder authority at high AoA due to fuselage wake
+  - Ground effect
+  - Pitch moment due to landing gear drag
+  - Wing icing
+- Landing gear:
+  - positions are correct
-- Landing gear: positions are correct; tail wheel lock implemented, but correct locking mechanism needs to be implemented (in the "locked" lever position, the TW will lock once it moves into or through a centered position, but will remain free-castering until then).
-Wheel friction coefficients need tweaking.
+  - tail wheel lock behaves realistically (in the "locked" lever position, the TW will lock once it moves into or through a centered position, but will remain free-castering until then)
-- Engines: flailing right now; entered known-correct and best-guess parameters, but the resulting engine model does not match the spec *at all*.
-Plenty of work needed.
+  - Overall ground interactions seem plausible, ground handling matches descriptions (easy to taxi, differential thrust needed in crosswind conditions), and unlike the YASim FDM, this one can be taxied safely and comfortably up to about 30 knots straight, and 12-15 knots in sharp turns, without ground-looping or nosing over.
+- Engines: partially done.
+We're making the entire engine model from scratch, using the "electric" engine model from JSBSim as a neutral powerplant with linear power response to throttle input.
+This way, we can model fuel flow, firing behavior, backfiring, altitude effects, blower, mixture, etc. ourselves.
+Currently simulated:
+  - Startup sequence (including meshing and priming)
+  - Magnetos
+  - CHT
+  - backfiring due to cold engine
+  - backfiring due to overpriming
+  - MP (including blower, density altitude, throttle)
+  - Prop governor / RPM levers
+  Not simulated yet:
+  - Mixture
+  - Automatic mixture control (including cutoff)
+  - Engine overheat / fire
+  - Oil pressure
+  - Carburetor temperature
+  - Engine icing
 - Mass & balance: should be accurate; payload locations eyeballed; fluids (oil, brake, etc.), emergency kits, etc., not considered, but included in OEW.
+  Fun stretch goal: model passengers and flight attendants moving around when seat belt sign is off.

 ### Systems

 Currently, practically everything is stubbed out or missing.
 We will need the
 following:

+- Fuel system:
+  - Engine fuel demand: partially done
+  - Carburetor
-- Fuel (including tanks, carburetor, mixture control)
+  - Fuel tanks
+  - Mixture control
 - Electrical system
+- APU
 - Hydraulics (including hand pump; drives brakes, cowl flaps, wing flaps)
 - Oil (including oil temperature, reduction gear oil, oil dilution)
-- Heating & ventilation (cabin heat, windshield heat,
+- Heating & ventilation (cabin heat, windshield heat, air pressure)
 - Vacuum system
+- Lights (ALS / HDR; will probably not bother with low-spec or Rembrandt)
+- Autopilots (Sperry, Century; copied over and adjusted for JSBSim, both should work, but need more testing and possibly tweaking).

-- Avionics (classic, modernized)
+### Avionics

-- Autopilots (Sperry, Century)
+- Overhead panels: 3D models copied over from helijah/PAF version.
+Most things still need to be hooked up to actual systems.
+- Classic panel (1940s): 3D model copied over from helijah/PAF version.
+Some
+  instruments don't work yet.
+Sperry AP deserves a better 3D model and textures.
+- Modern steam gauges panel (1980s):
+  - Reusing some instruments from classic panel (altimeter, engine gauges, VSI)
+  - ASI (in knots, rather than mph): done
+  - AI: Generic placeholder from FGDATA for now; working on a Collins ADI-84A to replace it.
+  - HSI: Generic placeholder from FGDATA for now; will have to implement something nicer eventually.
+  - ADF: Generic placeholder from FGDATA; may either eliminate entirely, or use the one from the classic panel, or cook up a new one.
+  - GPS155tso: mostly working, GPS/NAV switch works, HSI driving needs more testing.
+  - DME: ki266, working.
+  - Weather radar: nothing yet, but may make something at some point.
+  - EFB: will probably add FG-EFB at some point.
+  - Radio control panel: to do.
-- APU
+- Both panels:
+  - Radio stack: mostly working, COMM radios don't have electrical power yet, but, in theory, support 8.33 channels.
+  - Fuel gauges need better 3D model.